Chart Color Schemes

 An assessment of population growth drivers in Wentworth Falls reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wentworth Falls' population is approximately 6,461 as of November 2025.
-This figure reflects an increase of 33 people since the 2021 Census, which recorded a population of 6,428.
-The change was inferred from the estimated resident population of 6,438 in June 2024 and an additional 29 validated new addresses since the Census date.
-This results in a population density ratio of 307 persons per square kilometer.
+Wentworth Falls' population, as of November 2025, is approximately 6461.
+This figure represents an increase of 33 people, a 0.5% rise from the 2021 Census which recorded a population of 6428.
+The change is inferred from ABS's estimated resident population of 6438 as of June 2024 and an additional 29 validated new addresses since the Census date.
+This results in a density ratio of 307 persons per square kilometer, indicating significant space per person and potential for further development.
 Over the past decade, Wentworth Falls has shown resilient growth with a compound annual growth rate of 0.4%, outperforming its SA3 area.
-Overseas migration was the primary driver of population gains during this period.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the area's population is projected to decrease by 67 persons according to this methodology.
-However, growth across specific age cohorts is anticipated, notably a projected increase of 313 people in the 75 to 84 age group.
+By 2041, the population is projected to decrease by 67 persons according to this methodology.
+However, specific age cohorts like the 75 to 84 age group are expected to grow, with a projected increase of 313 people.

 Frequently Asked Questions - Population